-- Do not try to do everything yourself.
-You'll go crazy and seclude others who want to help from helping.
-Delegate tasks.
+Do not try to do everything yourself, you'll go crazy and seclude others who want to help.

-- Always thank those involved, either by informal or formal acknowledgement in some way to show appreciation.
+Always thank those involved, either by formal or informal acknowledgement in some way to show appreciation.
 This is invaluable for the future events and is a common courtesy.

 Words of Wisdom from Students

 "I have had a lot of success with first trying to decide how much money I think the project requires.
 Then I think of all the campus clubs and departments that I feel align with my project or event.
 Then I let them know what I am working on, how it aligns with their goals, what other groups I am asking for funding from, give them other options for supporting my project, and give them an idea of how much the event costs."